lschaerfen/intron_sortseq/README.md

 # intron_sortseq
-Analysis pipeline and downstream processing for study titled "Control of gene output by intronic RNA structure".
+Analysis pipeline and downstream processing for study titled "Control of gene output by intron RNA structure".
 Includes processing of Sort-seq flow cytometry and sequencing data, as well as code to reproduce manuscript figures.

 ## Installing the package